 A more competitive element can be added to the classes by setting up a Transcribathon.

-- Students will have a way to connect closer with the history of those speaking their language during a war that shaped Europe.
+- Students will have a way to connect closer with history through personal documents, letters and diaries.

 - Participants will learn how to read old handwriting and transcribe documents from the past, type this information into a digital record, and add metadata (like location) that will allow future researchers and students to more easily find and learn from our history.